JuliaGeometry/Meshes.jl/README.md

 [![Build Status](https://travis-ci.com/JuliaGeometry/Meshes.jl.svg?branch=master)](https://travis-ci.com/JuliaGeometry/Meshes.jl)
 [![Codecov](https://codecov.io/gh/JuliaGeometry/Meshes.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/JuliaGeometry/Meshes.jl)

-This package provides concepts from mathematical geometry and finite element analysis, which are useful in geospatial modeling and numerical simulation.
+This package provides efficient implementations of concepts from mathematical geometry and finite element analysis, which are useful in geospatial modeling and numerical simulation.
 It was forked from the GeometryBasics.jl package after careful considerations.

 Unlike GeometryBasics.jl, which was originally designed with visualization pipelines in mind, Meshes.jl is concerned with rigorous mathematical